-Can I write an essay or thesis in a specific area?
+Can I write a thesis in a specific area?

-The essay or thesis must be written in an area for which there is a suitable supervisor available in the Department and that individual has agreed to supervise the student.
+The thesis must be written in an area for which there is a suitable supervisor available in the Department and that individual has agreed to supervise the student.
 Normally, the supervisor and committee are chosen before the last term of course work.
-For more information on essay and thesis requirements, please see the Economics section of the current Graduate Calendar.
+For more information on thesis requirements, please see the Economics section of the current Graduate Calendar.

 I have a letter from the Department of Economics saying the Department has recommended to the Dean of Graduate Studies that I be offered admission and funding (or admission only), and advising that a letter from the Dean will follow.
 May I consider the letter from the Department an official offer from Dalhousie University?